 - The Fisher King

 The Fisher King is a very endearing 1991 movie that features a schizophrenic character portrayed by Robin Williams.
-The movie protagonist is someone who suffers from depression due to comments that he made as a radio host years ago.
+The movie protagonist is someone who experiences depression due to comments that he made as a radio host years ago.
 These comments led to a mass shooting event, and the protagonist regrets his words so much that he attempts suicide.
 He doesn’t go through with it, but he is jumped by some bad guys who mistake him for a homeless person.
 Robin William’s character is a homeless man, and he steps in to save the day.

 This is a movie about friendship, and it’s also about learning to forgive yourself.
-The portrayal of schizophrenia in this movie is actually pretty good, all things considered.
+The portrayal of schizophrenia in this movie is pretty good, all things considered.
 Robin William’s character sees a hallucination of a red knight that is out to get him, and it gets worse when he shows confidence in situations.
 His character thinks he is on some sort of quest for the holy grail, and this does line up with how some people with schizophrenia will live in an altered reality.
 This movie is mostly for entertainment, but you do wind up feeling for Robin William’s character quite a bit.

-Just know that most people who suffer from schizophrenia will not experience such pronounced delusions.
+Just know that most people who have schizophrenia will not experience such pronounced delusions.
 Not all people with schizophrenia will believe they’re on fantastic quests, but it isn’t outside the realm of possibility.
 If you’d like to watch an entertaining movie that is also quite sad in many ways, then the Fisher King is an easy movie to recommend.
 It holds up well, and it showcases why Robin Williams was considered such a treasure of an actor.

-The main problem with this movie is that it doesn’t depict schizophrenia, so that it is completely consistent with reality.
+The main problem with this movie is that it doesn’t depict schizophrenia so it is completely consistent with reality.
 There aren’t any real representations of hallucination symptoms or anything like that.
-You could also say that this movie is much more about romance than it is the schizophrenia.
+You could also say that this movie is much more about romance than it is about schizophrenia.
 That doesn’t mean that this isn’t a pretty entertaining film about the subject matter, though.
 Just don’t go into this one expecting something that will teach you all about the mental disorder since it’s more focused on entertainment.

 - The Snake Pit